chengweiiii/stack-overflow-developer-survey-2020/README.md

 ## Project Descriptions <a name="files"></a>

-The main notebook "stackoverflow_analytics.ipynb" provides a simple, fast and scalable way to explore and analyze structured questionaires like Stack Overflow Survey before really dig deeper into it. Ｗe can get the big picture of different groups and general "feelings" of data just by selecting interested column and run the code.
+The main notebook "stackoverflow_analytics.ipynb" provides a simple, easy and scalable way to explore and analyze structured questionaires like Stack Overflow Survey before really dig deeper into it. Ｗe can get the big picture of different groups and general feelings of data just by selecting interested column and run the plotting code.

-## Results<a name="results"></a>
+## Results & Findings <a name="results"></a>

-The main findings of the code can be found at the post available [here](https://medium.com/p/8158f145e393/edit).
+The main findings of the code can be found at the blog post available [here](https://medium.com/p/8158f145e393/edit).

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

-Must give credit to Stack Overflow for their data.
-You can find the Licensing for the data and other descriptive information at the Kaggle link available [here](https://insights.stackoverflow.com/survey).
+The credit is given to Stack Overflow as they provide those valuable data.
+You can find the Licensing for the data and other information at the link available [here](https://insights.stackoverflow.com/survey).